AGuyNamedJens/FactorioChatBot/README.md

 To verify node is installed run `node -v` in a terminal.

-Now, clone this github repo to your VPS.
+Now, download and unzip the newest release to your VPS.
+Or clone the repo.

+### Downloading the newest release

+Grab the newest stable release FactorioChatBot.zip at [the Releases](https://github.com/AGuyNamedJens/FactorioChatBot/releases)

+Unzip the ZIP file and use any SFTP file manager to upload the folder to the VPS.

+Go back to your terminal.
+`cd <repo name>` to navigate to the folder you have the Factorio Chat Bot uploaded at.

+Run the following command within that directory to install the required packages.

+`npm install`

-### Cloning using the terminal
+### Cloning the repo using the terminal
 `sudo apt install git -y` to install git

 Run `git clone https://github.com/AGuyNamedJens/FactorioChatBot` once you're sure you're in the right location (Remember which folder is shown as repo name: `Cloning into <repo name>`)